-There's Paddy's Raw Bar with Monday trivia and nightly music, The Beach Pit, and Black Marlin's Bar and Grill.
+There's Paddy's Raw Bar with Monday trivia and nightly music, and The Beach Pit.
 Harry A's Restaurant & Bar is the busiest night spot- a popular bar, more for the bar crowd than restaurant crowd.BJ's Pizza has been there forever.
 Pizza and sandwiches.

 Then there's the family tradition of walking across the street to Aunt Ebby's Ice Cream & Deli for evening Ice Cream.
 The only chain on the island is a Subway next door to Aunt Ebby's.

 Apalachicola has more variety.
-The Owl is pricey, but well worth it.
-The food is often outstanding.
+The Owl is pricey, but has been well worth it.
+The food has been outstanding, but more recently it has been disappointing.
 There are several raw bars that serve your basic seafood as well as oysters from the local reef, which are among the best in the world.
 Apalachicola Seafood Grill & Steakhouse doesn't seem to grill their seafood, but has good fried stuff.
 Caroline's Dining on the River was inconsistent, but could be good.
 Hole In the Wall Seafood near The Owl has the feel of an old time Florida shack restaurant, with the exception that it is air-conditioned.
 Their gumbo was amazing.
 Tamara's Café is a bit eclectic but offers tapas.

 Want to go to a movie?
 Sorry, there's Panama City or Talahassee.
 There is golf around Port St Joe and Carabelle, less than 30 minutes away.